sorryshady/price2quote/README.md

 ## 🗺️ Product Roadmap

-### Current Status: MVP Ready ✅
+### Current Status: MVP Complete ✅

-The application has a solid foundation with core features implemented.
-Next phase focuses on enhancing the quote lifecycle and preparing for growth features.
+The application has achieved MVP status with all core features implemented and fully functional.
+Multi-company management and intelligent currency conversion are now operational, providing a professional user experience for businesses of all sizes.

 ### Phase 1: Enhanced Quote Management (Current Priority)